Survivor: Heroes vs. Healers vs. Hustlers

 Survivor: Heroes vs. Healers vs. Hustlers is the 35th season of the American CBS competitive reality television series Survivor.
 This season featured 18 new players divided into three tribes based on a dominant perceived trait: "Heroes" (courage), "Healers" (compassion), and "Hustlers" (tenacity).
 The season premiered on September 27, 2017, and ended on December 20, 2017, when Ben Driebergen was named the winner over Chrissy Hofbeck and Ryan Ulrich in a 5–2–1 vote.

 This season featured several alterations to the rules.
 This season marked a return to the tiebreaker format used before the previous season, Survivor: Game Changers, where a tied vote at Tribal Council was followed by a second ballot before being declared "deadlocked".
 The format of the penultimate Tribal Council, with four players remaining, was changed; in lieu of a vote, the winner of the final immunity challenge was to assign additional immunity to another castaway, with the remaining two competing in a fire-making challenge to determine the third finalist.
 This was the fourth season of the show filmed in Fiji (tied with Nicaragua, the Philippines and Samoa), following Survivor: Fiji, Survivor: Millennials vs. Gen X, and Survivor: Game Changers.

 Contestants

 The cast is composed of 18 new players, initially split into three tribes containing six members each; Levu ("Heroes"), Soko ("Healers"), and Yawa ("Hustlers").
 Notable contestants include former beauty queen Desiree "Desi" Williams, Olympian Katrina Radke and football player Alan Ball.

 Future appearances

 Ben Driebergen returned to compete on Survivor: Winners at War.
+Chrissy Hofbeck is set to compete on Survivor 50: In the Hands of the Fans.

-In 2022, Ben Driebergen and Desi Williams competed on The Challenge: USA.
+Outside of Survivor, Driebergen and Desi Williams competed on the first season of The Challenge: USA.
+Williams returned to compete on the second season.
+Driebergen also competed on The Challenge: World Championship.
+Also in 2023, Cole Medders appeared on the second season of Bachelor in Paradise Canada.